yago-naga/yago4/README.md

 Tips:
-* To format your source code please, use `¢argo fmt`.
+* To format your source code please, use `cargo fmt`.
 * `cargo clippy` is a very powerful linter.